shineyear/rapidsdb.github.io/quick-start/installation.md

 ### Cluster Size

-A RapidsDB Cluster needs a master aggregator (master node, which only exists on a main server) to manage other sub-aggregators (slave node, each server can have multiple slave nodes）.
+A RapidsDB Cluster needs a master aggregator (master node, which only exists on a main server) to manage other sub-aggregators (slave node, each server can have multiple slave nodes).
 Each sub-aggregator on a server can have multiple leaf nodes.

 The recommended number of aggregators depends on each specific uses case.
 For example, if a cluster is used for multiple types of workloads (for example, it is the backend of a web application as well as the object of an analytical query), it is recommended to have multiple aggregators or an aggregation pool for these independent workloads.